GCP Deployment

 - Choose âHTTP(S) Load Balancingâ

-- Backend configuration: Create a backend service pointing to your VM
+- Backend: Create backend service pointing to your VM

-- Frontend configuration: Set up HTTPS with your SSL certificates
+- Frontend: Set up HTTPS with SSL certificates

-- Update your DNS records to point to the load balancerâs IP address
+- Update DNS records to point to the load balancerâs IP address

 Backup and Restore